li-2020-jl/Jialu-Li_Portfolio/final_project_JialuLi.md

   * Maybe not sure if the map chart works when showing a trend because it seems like cases are getting worse.
   * Beehive chart may be too complex for the viewers.
   * Concern of the difficulty on cleaning the data
+  * Clear storyline but no call of action

 * Changes for next week to address the issues identified: